rbowsley/lamplighthelp/source/7-3-0_Viewing_All_Work_Records.markdown

 If you wish to download the information you have searched for into a spreadsheet, click the 'Download' button at the bottom of the table'.
 Clicking the print button will open a new tab, with the table in a print friendly format.
 Split print allows you to create multiple print friendly tables, split by whatever item you choose.

-**Activity view templates**

-If you often view your {{work}} records and would like to save your filter settings, system administrators can set up activity view templates.
-For more information please see XXXXXXXXXXXX

 ###### core module